softwaresaved/RiboViz/SsiRiboVizDevelopmentPlan.md

 Mike Jackson, The Software Sustainability Institute based on plan by Eilidh Grant, EPCC.

-23 August 2018
+28 August 2018

 ## Introduction

 This document describes proposed workplan for RiboViz development, based on Eilidh's original plan.
-It is formed of two phases: a refactoring phase and a new functionality phase.
+It is formed of three phases: preparing RiboViz for refactoring, refactoring and the development of new functionality.
 The intention is that the refactoring of RiboViz delivers a maintainable, usable suite of software which will then serve as a sound basis for the development of new functionality and, hopefully, enable RiboViz to contribute to novel research.

-## Refactor RiboViz
+## Prepare RiboViz

 ### Extend documentation